linsyking/meow-lang/docs/i-expr.md

 # i Expressions

-i expressions allow you to evaluate cat expression inside cat expression.
+i expressions allow you to evaluate catlet expressions inside catlet expressions.
 This gives us the power to do recursion.

 The fibonacci function can be defined as: